koca/grav-theme-masonry/README.md

 Installing the Masonry theme can be done in one of two ways.
 With GPM (Grav Package Manager) installation method enables you to quickly and easily install the theme with a simple terminal command, while the manual method enables you to do so via a zip file.

+### GPM Installation (Preferred)

+The simplest way to install this theme is via the [Grav Package Manager (GPM)](http://learn.getgrav.org/advanced/grav-gpm) through your system's Terminal (also called the command line).
+From the root of your Grav install type:

+    bin/gpm install masonry

+This will install the Masonry theme into your `/user/themes` directory within Grav.
+Its files can be found under `/your/site/grav/user/themes/masonry`.

 ### Manual Installation

 To install this theme, just download the zip version of this repository and unzip it under `/your/site/grav/user/themes`.
 Then, rename the folder to `masonry`.